 \subsection{Comparison of Baum-Bott and Nash residues for flags}

-In this section, we compare the previously defined Nash residue for flgas with the Baum-Bott residue for flags.
-The result is generalization of one obtained in [\ref{BS}].
+In this section, we compare the previously defined Nash residue for flags with the Baum-Bott residue for flags.
+The result is generalization of the one obtained in [\ref{BS}].
 This comparison implies a partial answer to the rationality conjecture for flags.